 NO REFUNDS: I understand that there is a strict policy limiting refunds should I choose to not go forward with a Program.
 I agree to abide by the refund policy and to not make any claim for refunds outside of the policy.

-I WILL FOLLOW THE LAWS OF THE COUNTRY I AM IN: I understand that each foreign country has its own laws and standards of acceptable conduct, including dress, manners, morals, politics, alcohol use, drug use and behavior.
+I WILL FOLLOW THE LAWS OF THE COUNTRY I AM IN: I understand that each foreign country has its own laws and standards of acceptable conduct, including dress, manners, morals, politics, alcohol use, drug use, and behavior.
 I recognize that behavior that violates those laws or standards could harm WSU's relations with those countries and the institutions therein, as well as my own health and safety.
-I will become informed of, and will abide by, all such laws and standards for each country to or through which I will travel during the Program and assume responsibility for my actions.
+I will become informed of and will abide by, all such laws and standards for each country to or through which I will travel during the Program and assume responsibility for my actions.

 I WILL FOLLOW ALL RULES INCLUDING THOSE OF WSU OR RISK GETTING KICKED OUT: I will comply with WSU’s rules, standards, and instructions for student behavior generally and for the Program, including the WSU Student Study Abroad Handbook and WSU’s Code of Student Conduct (collectively, “standards”).
 I acknowledge and understand that my compliance is important to the success of the Program and to WSU’s willingness to permit future similar activities.
 I agree that WSU has the right to enforce the standards, in its sole judgment, and that it may impose restrictions, up to and including disciplinary proceedings, not granting academic credit for, and/or immediately dismissing me from the Program, for violating the standards or for any behavior detrimental to or incompatible with the interest, harmony, and welfare of the WSU, the Program or other participants.
 I also agree to comply with all directions and instructions of the Program Director and faculty members during the course of the program and that failure to do so may result in the imposition of sanctions.

-IF I AM DISMISSED IT WILL BE AT MY OWN EXPENSE: I understand that if I am dismissed from the Program that I am not entitled to any refund of monies and that WSU is not responsible for any costs I may incur in connection therewith including obtaining alternate lodging, meals or the cost of returning home.
+IF I AM DISMISSED IT WILL BE AT MY OWN EXPENSE: I understand that if I am dismissed from the Program that I am not entitled to any refund of monies and that WSU is not responsible for any costs, I may incur in connection therewith including obtaining alternate lodging, meals or the cost of returning home.

-NO DUE PROCESS: I agree that, due to the circumstances of foreign study programs, procedures for notice, hearing and appeal applicable to student disciplinary proceedings at WSU do not apply.
+NO DUE PROCESS: I agree that, due to the circumstances of foreign study programs, procedures for notice, hearing, and appeal applicable to student disciplinary proceedings at WSU do not apply.
 If I am removed from the Program, I consent to going home at my own expense with no refund from WSU of any monies paid.

-I WILL DEAL WITH LEGAL PROBLEMS MYSELF: If I have or develop legal problems including with any foreign national(s), foreign business, or foreign government while participating in this study abroad program, I will attend to the matter personally with my own personal funds and will hold WSU harmless therefrom and that WSU is not responsible to provide any assistance under such circumstances.
+I WILL DEAL WITH LEGAL PROBLEMS MYSELF: If I have or develop legal problems including with any foreign national(s), foreign business, or foreign government while participating in this study abroad program, I will attend to the matter personally with my own personal funds and will hold WSU harmless therefrom and that WSU is not responsible for providing any assistance under such circumstances.